 IV.
 Proving an Implied Contract

-Chapter 12 — Final ThoughtsChristopher R. DiPlacido is a Managing Attorney of Collections and Commercial Litigation with Heavner, Beyers & Mihlar, LLC, in Decatur, where he focuses his practice on creditors’ rights.
+Chapter 12 — Final ThoughtsChristopher R. DiPlacido is an associate with Blitt and Gaines, P.C., in Vernon Hills, where he focuses his practice on creditors’ rights.
 He is the author of For the Record: The Illinois Rules of Evidence and the Admission of Business Records through Foundational Sources, 108 Ill.B.J.
 36 (2020), and Objection, Hearsay!
 Eliminating Confusion on Business Records Admissibility, 31 DuPage Cty.B.
 Ass’n Brief 5 (2019).
 He has presented seminars for IICLE®, the Illinois Creditors Bar Association, and the Illinois State Bar Association.
-Mr. DiPlacido graduated cum laude from Wabash College and received his J.D. from DePaul University College of Law, which he attended while serving in the United States Marine Corps Reserves.
+DiPlacido graduated cum laude from Wabash College and received his J.D. from DePaul University College of Law, which he attended while serving in the United States Marine Corps Reserves.

 An IICLE® Online Library subscription is required to view this content.
 For more information or to subscribe, click here.